irishgordo/harvester-wiki/Issue-Management.md

         - Maintainers will add a priority if the issue is moved to the backlog with some discussion.
       - `backport-needed/*`: the issue needs to be backported to a specific version.
       - `require/ui-*`: the issue needs UI changes.
 For pure UI issues without backend change, please use `area/ui` label.
+      - `require/HEP`: the issue needs a Harvester Enhancement Proposal first.
       - `require/doc`: the issue needs a document change.
 Please leave a comment on how we want the doc made.
       - `require/release-note`: the issue needs to be mentioned in the release note.
 Please add a comment on why we need to mention it.
       - `not-require/release-note`: the issue will not be listed in the release note.
 Suitable for CI or chore changes.